-The bus to downtown Cancun runs every half an hour and costs MXN 98 (about $5 USD).
+The bus to downtown Cancun runs every half an hour and costs MXN 110 (about $6 USD), though there are occasional cheaper fares for odd traveling hours.
 From there, you can take an inexpensive colectivo or shared shuttle to Puerto Juarez.
 It may not be the option for everyone, but experienced backpackers will be fine with the connections.

 This is the easiest way to get from the airport to Puerto Juarez.
 This is because there are no direct public transport links between the two.
 Driving from the airport to Puerto Juarez takes around 30 minutes.